Setting up your bank account and receiving transfers

 Example: August 1st charges are deposited by August 8th, and August 2nd charges are deposited by August 9th.

-Some United States users in higher-risk industries.**
+Some users in Australia and the United States in higher-risk industries.**

 |Japanese Weekly||Transfers are made weekly on your preferred day of the week and are composed of the charges that were processed between 11 days and 4 days prior*

 Example: If transfers are scheduled on Wednesdays, charges from Sunday of the previous week until Saturday of the previous week are deposited every Wednesday.

 * All charges are processed on UTC Time which may be significantly different from your local timezone.
 Most banks will post received funds on the same day as they are received, their time.
 On occasion, banks may take 2-3 additional days to post funds, though this will typically only be in the case of weekends or bank holidays.
 If a transfer does not arrive on the correct date, and that date is not a weekend or bank holiday, it has likely failed, and the bank will notify us of this after 5 days, and return the funds.
 (See Transfer Failures, below.)

 ** For users in some higher-risk industries in Australia and the United States, we require a short period to monitor your business activity before enabling the standard 2 Day Rolling schedule in the United States.
 This delay is necessary to protect users, cardholders, and Stripe from fraudulent activity.
 This in no way indicates that we think your account is fraudulent—we strive to offer services to a huge variety of businesses and a few bad actors can require that we take a more cautious stance for some of our users.